zuluana/Halia/README.md

 # Halia
 ### JS / TS Plugin Manager - Build Extensible, Modular Apps

-Use "Plugins" to encapsulate and inject features instead of spreading them throughout your codebase.
+Use "Plugins" to encapsulate and inject features instead of spreading them throughout the codebase.

 A Plugin may depend upon other Plugins.
 Once a Plugin's dependencies are installed, its "install" function is invoked with the APIs exported by its dependencies.